 NVIDIA GeForce GTX 970

 The GeForce GTX 970 is a GPU from NVIDIA released in 2014.
-This chip has an average gaming score at 22% in our GPU benchmark.
+This chip has an average gaming score with 2262 points in our GPU benchmark.

 The GeForce GTX 970 has 4 GiB of GDDR5 memory, with a total memory bandwidth of 219 GB/s.
 The memory bus has a width of 256 bits.
 If you plan on gaming at higher resolutions with higher quality textures, more memory is important.
 Without enough memory, performance will be degraded.